mjmcg/jvc_projector_ha/README.md

 ## Configuration

-Configuration is performed entirely through the Home Assistant UI.
+Configuration is performed in the Home Assistant UI.

-You will need:
+### You will need:
+- Network connectivity between Home Assistant and the projector
 - Projector IP address
+- Projector Port (default is 20554)
-- Hashed password for the projector login
+- Hashed password for the projector login (see below)

-- Network connectivity between Home Assistant and the projector
+### Network Connectivity
+If your JVC projector only supports a wired network connection, you can use a travel router like the [TP-Link AC750 Wireless Portable Nano Travel Router (TL-WR902AC)](https://www.tp-link.com/us/home-networking/wifi-router/tl-wr902ac/) in client mode to connect it to your network.
+This is how I have mine set up, and it has worked flawlessly.

+### Generating your Hashed Password

+1. Using the remote, set a Network Password for your projector, e.g. "MyPassword"
+2. Append "JVCKWPJ" to that password, e.g. "MyPasswordJVCKWPJ"
+3. Generate the MD5 hash of that string.
+You can use an online tool like https://codebeautify.org/sha256-hash-generator or a command line tool.
+4. Use the resulting hash string as your password when configuring the integration in Home Assistant, e.g. "98c75d723b5bc9d638c87618bdfde6d6dffe2a5cfebf3d2f918c95e1ea2f3b40".

 ---

 ## Status

-This project is under active development.

-Expect ongoing improvements, expanded model support, and additional entities and services.
+This is my first Home Assistant integration so there may be bugs or missing features.

 Testing feedback and issue reports are welcome.